Big year: Alternative big years

 In 2021, Niky Carrera Levy and Mauricio Ossa, a couple of publicists and photographers made the first Big Year in Colombia, the country with the largest number of birds recorded in the world.
-They managed to record 1,453 species, the highest count of birds in one year in a single country.
+They managed to record 1,471 species, the highest count of birds in one year in a single country.
 They traveled the 32 departments of Colombia in 21,974 miles.
-In addition to counting birds, they carried a message of conservation with the Colombian grebe, the only extinct species in Colombia and they got 789 children to take the oath of guardian of the birds.
+In addition to counting birds, they carried a message of conservation with the Colombian grebe—the only extinct animal in Colombia—and they got 789 children to take the oath of guardian of the birds.